KernFerm/BubblesTheDev-WebBrowser/Docs/SECURITY.md

 ## Dependency And Runtime Verification

-Version `1.2.430` keeps the dependency audit clean with targeted dependency updates and existing overrides for vulnerable transitive packages.
+Version `1.3.001` keeps the dependency audit clean with targeted dependency updates and existing overrides for vulnerable transitive packages.
 The current project audit reports zero known npm vulnerabilities.

 The browser also keeps runtime trust-manifest checks for sensitive runtime files, including the main browser runtime and preload surfaces.

 The Disable Hardware Acceleration preference is a local performance setting.
 It is applied during startup before browser windows open and does not send GPU, OBS, game, capture, or browsing information to a remote service.
+The browser shows a user-visible restart prompt and Restart Browser button when the saved setting is waiting for a restart.

+## Developer Workspace Security

+Developer Workspace is a secure launcher, not a browser integration bridge.

+External developer applications launch outside the browser trust boundary.
+They are not browser plugins, browser extensions, trusted browser modules, embedded Chromium views, or Electron child UI components.

+Developer Workspace does not intentionally provide launched apps with browser cookies, passwords, passkeys, account access data, browsing history, open tabs, current page contents, profile folders, settings files, diagnostics files, AI Chat data, local AI memory, browser IPC, WebContents handles, DevTools control, or internal browser APIs.

+Websites loaded in the browser cannot use Developer Workspace to detect installed developer applications, read custom app paths, add apps, launch apps, open local files, open folders, or execute commands.

+No command runner, generic shell execution endpoint, remote debugging endpoint, local HTTP control server, WebSocket control channel, named-pipe control channel, process injection, DLL injection, native window reparenting, or app-to-browser command channel was added for Developer Workspace.

+Missing-app Install buttons open official download pages in normal browser tabs.
+They do not download installers, run installers, run winget, run PowerShell scripts, or modify external developer tools automatically.

+Introduced for version `1.3.001`, Virtual Machine Center is part of Developer Workspace.
+It provides VMware Workstation Pro guidance, approved Linux ISO links, local VMware detection, and local ISO SHA-256 calculation.
+It does not install VMware, run VMware installers, create virtual machines, automate VMware, execute Linux commands, read guest files, read VM memory, disable Windows security, create firewall rules, or expose a VMware or guest-command bridge.

+Virtual Machine Center accepts ISO files only through a trusted browser-owned file picker, validates the `.iso` extension, blocks protected browser-controlled paths, and returns only file metadata plus a local SHA-256 hash.
+It does not return ISO contents.

+The `Ctrl+Shift+F` Send Feedback shortcut opens the same trusted browser-owned feedback panel as the Help menu.
+It does not expose feedback IPC to websites, VMware, Linux guests, or external applications.

 ## Local AI Security